 The One Great Story redraws the sense of what a book is.
 Up to now, books have been the most ambitious way in which ideas are presented.
 But they have suffered from serious limitations: they’ve had only one author; they’ve usually been written over a relatively short period of time.
 And once they’ve been finished, they can’t be changed (even if the author gets a great new idea).
 They have also been largely restricted to words, images being too expensive and film impossible.

-The One Great Story is being written by me, Peter de Kuster, as the story of many creative people of past and present who went before you their heroine ‘s journey.
+The One Great Story is being written by me, Peter de Kuster, as the story of many creative people of past and present who went before you.
 It keeps changing and evolving.
 It is filled with images and films as well as texts.
 By floating online, it can grow a bit every day or so, as new things come along and it can be equally accessible all around the world, at any time, for free.

 The danger of disorder is something i’ve thought a lot about.
 In an age when it’s no longer hard to get hold of a lot of information, the challenge becomes how to order it – so you can find it and use it when you need it.
 Traditionally, many non-fiction books in the humanities trace where ideas have come from (they’ll tell you the history of Classical Athens or the biographies of key figures in Enlightenment France etc.).
 In The One Great Story I place your needs as creative heroine first.
 So it is structured according to the situations of your own life and work, which is where ideas get used and are necessary.